zettsu-t/nbinomPlotPy/README.md

 Xvfb -ac -screen 0 1920x1080x24 "${DISPLAY}" &
 ```

-## Check this app
+### Run tests

-You can run unit tests, check code, and make documents as a user (jovyan is the default user of jupyter/datascience-notebook).
+Open a shell inside the Docker container as a user.

 ``` bash
 docker exec -it container-ID /bin/bash
 ```

-Notice: this app is not compliant with these checking and documentation yet.
+and run the streamlit Server, launch this Streamlit app, and run tests.

 ``` bash
 export DISPLAY=:99